Aldrington railway station

 Town

-is a seaside resort in , England.
+is a seaside town in , England.
 Alongside , it is one of the two main parts of the city of .
 Originally a fishing village surrounded by open farmland, it grew rapidly in the 19th century in response to the development of its eastern neighbour Brighton; by the Victorian era it was a fully developed town with borough status.

 Suburb